matchingood/laravel-eloquent-storage/README.md

 // 2. store uploaded file
 $file = $request->file('file');
 $userFile->saveFromUploadedFile($file);

+// you can add root directory like below
+// in this case with local driver,
+// it's gonna be stored at storage/app/root/user_files/xxxxxx
+$userFile->saveFromUploadedFile($file, 'root');
 ```

 Then you can check the new record on the table and the new file you saved at `storage/user_files/xxxxxxx`.